Jerdal-F/TRMM-Manager/readme.md

-# TRMM Manager ISO App
+# TRMM Manager IOS App

-TRMM Manager ISO is a Swift-based application designed to manage Tactical RMM agents.
+TRMM Manager IOS is a Swift-based application designed to manage Tactical RMM agents.
 This app provides functionalities such as viewing agent details, sending commands, and managing agent processes.

 ## Features